Mark Holden (actor): Personal life

 In 2004, Holden climbed Mount Kilimanjaro for the charity Voluntary Services Overseas.
-He succeeded in reaching the summit Uhuru Peak at mid morning, after leaving Kibo Huts Camp Site around midnight.
-His many hikes over the years in the Canadian Rockies and West Coast Mountains prepared him for this amazing adventure.
+He made it to Gilman's Point for sunrise, and succeeded in reaching the summit Uhuru Peak at mid morning, after leaving Kibo Huts Camp Site around midnight.

 In 2009, Holden hiked the Inca Trail to Machu Picchu with his wife Patsy for the charity World Vision.
 One of the highlights is waiting in the early morning at the Sun Gate for the mist to clear across the valley to reveal the ancient ruins of the city of Machu Picchu.